About Us

 The letters P, A, and C represent something even closer to home: the initials of Cortney and Ashley’s triplets, lovingly referred to by family and friends as “The PAC.”

-Their story and the shared experiences of Peyton, one of the triplets, and TJ, Josh’s son, became the inspiration behind the autism golf tournament and, ultimately, the creation of the nonprofit.
+Their story and the shared experiences of family members on the spectrum, became the inspiration behind the autism golf tournament and, ultimately, the creation of the nonprofit.

 Every event, every dollar raised, and every connection made is done with them and every family like theirs in mind.